 As remarkable as it might seem, not everyone wears motorcycle gloves whilst riding a bike.
 Some find them cumbersome, others claim that they have lost too many pairs of gloves to want to spend any more cash on another purchase.

 There are of course, plenty of reasons to justify the use of gloves on a bike.
-Falls, for example, are unpredictable and scraping unprotected hands on any length hard tar in the event of a spill hardly seems appealing.
+Falls, for example, are unpredictable and scraping unprotected hands on any length hard tar hardly seems appealing.
 Gloves allow a firmer grip on the handlebars especially when riding off road and it’s also been said that gloves help lessen the numbing effect of engine vibration when travelling at motorway speeds.

 I would argue however, that most of all gloves are essential to protect our mitts from the elements and the sun, once again, most of all.

 Falls don’t happen every day and neither do we always need the firmest of grips on the bars of our bikes however, the sun works relentlessly all the time, every time we ride, it’s rays beaming down on us mercilessly.
-Covering up the back of our hands is the best way to lessen the damage from the UV rays on our skin and avoid visually unpleasant freckles, cronic solar lentigines and melasmas, that in time and with age typically appear on our forearms and on the skin just below our knuckles .
+Covering up the back of our hands is the best way to lessen the damage from the UV rays on our skin and avoid visually unpleasant freckles, cronic solar lentigines and melasmas, that in time and with age typically appear .

 Always pack a pair of spare gloves (even the cheapest ones) in your panniers and do not get caught riding without gloves for any appreciable length of time, ever!